conan-io/docs/reference/conanfile/attributes.rst

             # Get the sharedlinkflags property from OpenSSL package
             self.deps_cpp_info["OpenSSL"].sharedlinkflags

-You can also access the absolute paths, defines and flags for every component in every depenedency:
+You can also access the absolute paths, defines and flags for every component in every dependency:

 .. code-block:: python